emhoracek/derbydrama.com/resources.md

 [World Wide Roller League Playbooks (PDF)](/assets/images/derby_drama_sheets-main.pdf) - Includes the Golden Boy/Girl, Villain, Pure Skater, and Sex Appeal playbooks for both jammers and blockers

 [Editable Playbook (PDF)](/assets/images/derby_drama_generic_sheet.pdf) - An editable playbook that includes data for all the playbooks, plus allows you to create your own custom playbook from scratch.
+Doesn't work on all PDF readers.

 # Facilitation Cheat Sheets